Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

      () ()  ()      |           | <--|--> |   +------+  |Application|
     () ()  ()  ()  / \==========|    v    |=============|  Server   |
      ()  ()  ()   /   \         +---------+             +-----------+
-    End-Devices  Gateways     Network Server
+    End Devices  Gateways     Network Server

 ~~~~
 {: #Fig-LPWANarchi title='LPWAN Architecture'}

    SCHC C/D (Compressor/Decompressor) and SCHC F/R (Fragmentation/Reassembly)
-   are performed on the LoRaWAN End-Device and the Application Server (called
+   are performed on the LoRaWAN device and the Application Server (called
    SCHC gateway).
-While the point-to-point link between the End-Device and the
+While the point-to-point link between the device and the
    Application Server constitutes single IP hop, the ultimate end-point of the
    IP communication may be an Internet node beyond the Application Server.
    In other words, the LoRaWAN Application Server (SCHC gateway) acts as the
-   first hop IP router for the End-Device.
+   first hop IP router for the device.
 The Application Server and Network
    Server may be co-located, which effectively turns the Network/Application
    Server into the first hop IP router.

-## End-Device classes (A, B, C) and interactions
+## Device classes (A, B, C) and interactions

-The LoRaWAN MAC layer supports 3 classes of end-devices named A, B and C.  All
+The LoRaWAN MAC layer supports 3 classes of devices named A, B and C.  All
-end-devices implement the Class A, some end-devices may implement Class B or
+devices implement the Class A, some devices may implement Class B or
 Class C. Class B and Class C are mutually exclusive.

-* Class A: The Class A is the simplest class of end-devices.
-The end-device is
+* Class A: The Class A is the simplest class of devices.
+The device is
   allowed to transmit at any time, randomly selecting a communication channel.
   The network may reply with a downlink in one of the 2 receive windows
   immediately following the uplinks.
 Therefore, the network cannot initiate a
-  downlink, it has to wait for the next uplink from the end-device to get a
+  downlink, it has to wait for the next uplink from the device to get a
   downlink opportunity.
-The Class A is the lowest power end-device class.
+The Class A is the lowest power device class.
-* Class B: Class B end-devices implement all the functionalities of Class A
+* Class B: Class B devices implement all the functionalities of Class A
-  end-devices, but also schedule periodic listen windows.
+  devices, but also schedule periodic listen windows.
 Therefore, opposed to the
-  Class A end-devices, Class B end-devices can receive downlinks that are initiated by the
+  Class A devices, Class B devices can receive downlinks that are initiated by the
   network and not following an uplink.
 There is a trade-off between the
   periodicity of those scheduled Class B listen windows and the power
-  consumption of the end-device.
+  consumption of the device.
 The lower the downlink latency, the higher the
   power consumption.
-* Class C: Class C end-devices implement all the functionalities of Class A
+* Class C: Class C devices implement all the functionalities of Class A
-  end-devices, but keep their receiver open whenever they are not transmitting.
+  devices, but keep their receiver open whenever they are not transmitting.
-  Class C end-devices can receive downlinks at any time at the expense of a higher
+  Class C devices can receive downlinks at any time at the expense of a higher
   power consumption.
-Battery-powered end-devices can only operate in Class C for a
+Battery-powered devices can only operate in Class C for a
   limited amount of time (for example for a firmware upgrade over-the-air).
-  Most of the Class C end-devices are grid powered (for example Smart Plugs).
+  Most of the Class C devices are grid powered (for example Smart Plugs).

-## End-Device addressing
+## Device addressing

-LoRaWAN end-devices use a 32-bit network address (devAddr) to communicate with
+LoRaWAN devices use a 32-bit network address (devAddr) to communicate with
 the network over-the-air, this address might not be unique in a LoRaWAN
-network; end-devices using the same devAddr are distinguished by the Network
+network; devices using the same devAddr are distinguished by the Network
 Server based on the cryptographic signature appended to every LoRaWAN frame.

 To communicate with the SCHC gateway the Network Server MUST identify the
-end-devices by a unique 64-bit device identifier called the devEUI.
+devices by a unique 64-bit device identifier called the devEUI.

-The devEUI is assigned to the end-device during the manufacturing process by the
+The devEUI is assigned to the device during the manufacturing process by the
-end-device's manufacturer.
+device's manufacturer.
 It is built like an Ethernet MAC address by
 concatenating the manufacturer's IEEE OUI field with a vendor unique number.
 e.g.: 24-bit OUI is concatenated with a 40-bit serial number.
 The Network Server translates the devAddr into a devEUI in the uplink